avjewe/cdxdoc/tooltest.md

  * #stdin : followed by the input to the program.
 Default empty.
  * #stdout : followed by the expected stdout output.
 Default empty.
  * #stderr : followed by the expected stderr output.
 Default empty.
+ * #infile Filename : followed by the contents of the named file. `#infile foo` means that the file $TMP/foo is available to the command.
- * #infile Filename : followed by the contents of the named file.
-FIle name must be prefixed with `$TMP` in the command.
+ * #outfile Filename : followed by the contents of the named file. `#outfile foo` means that the file $TMP/foo must be created by the command, with exactly that contents.
  * #nonewline : must follow the contents of one of the above four.
 Removes the final newline from the input or expected output.
  * #status Number : the expected exit status.
 Default zero.
  * '# ' : a line starting with # and a space is a comment, and is ignored